differentpla-net/differentpla-net.github.io/_posts/2004/2004-03-24-using-smtp-tls-with-qmail.md

 layout: series
 series: qmail
 ---
-Lucky part 13 of [Installing qmail and vpopmail](/node/view/165).
-This one talks about SMTP-over-TLS.

 If you install [this patch](http://shupp.org/patches/netqmail-1.05-tls-smtpauth-20040207.patch) (mentioned [here](/node/view/167)), then you'll get SMTP-over-TLS in qmail.

 It's implemented using the STARTTLS command, and goes over the standard SMTP port.